-Device policy:
+Device-free classroom:

 Research shows that being online (surfing the Web, checking email, texting, etc.) inhibits your ability to learn and your ability to participate actively in the discussion, while being distracting to me and to your fellow students.
-Numerous studies have also demonstrated that over 90% of activities on devices during college classes are related to these non-course related activities.
 Recent research has also shown that students learn more and take better notes when these notes are written rather than typed. ("A Learning Secret: Don't Take Notes with a Laptop," Scientific American, 6-3-14)